 The house in short

 Situated in a former Düsseldorf tram depot, tanzhaus nrw turned into a centre for international dance with its eight dance and rehearsal studios and two stages.
-It acts as a staging and production venue and also as an academy with more than 4,000 weekly visitors, on 4,000 square metres.
-Arising from the “Werkstatt”, founded in 1978, and having been under Bettina Masuch’s direction since 2014, the house has become a highly acclaimed international cultural institution.
+It acts as a staging and production venue and also as an academy with more than 1500 weekly visitors, on 4,000 square metres.
+Arising from the “Werkstatt”, founded in 1978, and having been under Bettina Masuch’s direction from 2014 to 2022, the house has become a highly acclaimed international cultural institution.
+Since 2022, tanzhaus nrw is under the direction of Ingrida Gerbutavičiūtė.

 Non-professional and professional dancers, choreographers and artists from other genres represent the house’s core: The communal experience of dance under the roof of one single institution.
 The divisions between highbrow culture, subculture and socio-culture have been overcome at tanzhaus nrw.
 Creatively dealing with the human body and its role in societies in our present age lies at the heart of it all.